Snackya/KH2PC-rando-setup-guide/README.md

 Make sure to extract all of them.

 ## Setup
+You will only have to do this setup once.
 ### Patching the KH2FM.exe
 1. **Important:** Backup your original "KINGDOM HEARTS II FINAL MIX.exe".
 2. Open up the Rompatcher.js website.